 Startups, however, can present a unique opportunity to play a much larger role in an organization, especially at the junior level.
 “Entrepreneurship is boiling over in the beauty industry,” according to Forbes.
 Startups are changing the landscape previously dominated by corporate titans.
 Smaller independent companies usually need as many hands on deck as they can get and tend to pack their entry-level roles and internships with practical tasks.
 But there comes the possibility of being overloaded with duties that are not in your job description.

 How do you avoid either?
-We’ve asked our BeautyForce experts, Executive Recruiter Alaina Bavelas and Client Strategist Jessica Viana, for their tips on what to look for in entry-level roles and internships to make sure you will benefit from a 5-star learning experience and set your career in beauty up for success.
+We checked in with our resident beauty experts for tips on what to look for in entry-level roles and internships to make sure you will benefit from a 5-star learning experience and set your career in beauty up for success.

 1. Avoid vague job descriptions